Tax Information

 Partial Payments

 The City desires that all taxes be paid in full for all tax years, but partial payment amounts are acceptable and can be applied to your outstanding taxes.
-Interest and penalties will continue to accrue on unpaid balances.
+Interest will continue to accrue on unpaid balances.

 Assessment Appeals